joshribakoff/holyscroll/README.md

 ![demo gif](http://i.imgur.com/CMRofAh.gif)

 #What#
 This is "hybrid" pagination/infinite scrolling.
 It is an AngularJS directive that lets you add infinite scrollers.
-Inspired by this blog post & the example(s) there - http://googlewebmastercentral.blogspot.com/2014/02/infinite-scroll-search-friendly.html
+Inspired by this example - http://scrollsample.appspot.com/items

 It has these benefits:
 - Scroll up to "negative" pages & down "infinite scrolling" style